Policies for the Jurisdiction of the Health and Human Services Committee

 NCSL supports federal initiatives to provide financial assistance and to authorize states to experiment with innovative approaches to: (1) increase access to health care services to the uninsured, (2) improve the quality and cost-effectiveness of our health care system, to increase access to the broad range of long term care services; especially home and community-based services, to individuals who need them; and (3) explore a broad range of approaches and financing mechanisms to improve our health care system.

-The U.S. Department of Health and Human Services (HHS), particularly through the Centers for Disease Control and Prevention (CDC) and the National Institutes of Health (NIH), plays an important role in supporting state and local public health infrastructure.
+The U.S. Department of Health and Human Services (HHS), the Centers for Disease Control and Prevention (CDC) and the National Institutes of Health (NIH), plays an important role in supporting state and local public health infrastructure.
 HHS provides national surveillance of infectious disease, applied research to develop new or improved diagnoses, disease prevention and control strategies, and helps strengthen states’ capacity to respond to outbreaks of new or reemerging disease.
-The CDC provides a global health perspective and assists states in detecting new and emerging diseases.
 Federal support through grants and cooperative agreements, research and technical assistance is key to the stabilization and effective operation of the nation’s public health system and provides critical support for the state and local public health infrastructure.

 NCSL urges the administration and Congress to continue to support: (1) grants and cooperative agreements to state and local governments for a broad range of public health activities; and (2) research and technical assistance, which assists states in the development and implementation of effective programs.
 In addition, NCSL supports efforts to foster the development of public and private sector partnerships to increase community accessibility to public health information and public health programs.

-The U.S. Department of Health and Human Services and its offices, institutes, and centers, including the Office of Minority Health (OMH), the CDC, National Institute of Mental Health, and the Substance Abuse and Mental Health Services Administration (SAMHSA) should work with NCSL and state policymakers to reduce and eliminate health disparities by: (1) identifying social determinants which lead to health disparities; (2) adopting the National Standards for Culturally and Linguistically Appropriate Services in Health Care (CLAS Standards); and (3) developing standards for the collection and reporting of data on:
+HHS and its offices, institutes, and centers, should work with NCSL and state policymakers to reduce and eliminate health disparities by: (1) identifying social determinants which lead to health disparities; and (2) helping to create and enhance standards for the collection and reporting of data on:

 - race, ethnicity, sex, primary language, disability status;

-- those living in rural and frontier areas; and
+- those living in rural, underserved metropolitan and frontier areas; and

-- other characteristics identified by the Secretary of Health and Human Services by federally-funded health and health care programs in order to analyze and monitor health disparity trends and develop promising practices and programs to eliminate disparities, based on the data collected.
+- other characteristics identified by the Secretary of HHS by federally-funded health and health care programs in order to analyze and monitor health disparity trends and develop promising practices and programs to eliminate disparities, based on the data collected.

 Reporting Requirements - NCSL believes reporting requirements are important, but should be limited to requirements where there is a reasonable expectation that the data will be used to: (1) analyze trends; (2) improve patient outcomes; (3) improve programs; and (4) eliminate health disparities.
 In addition, efforts must be made to impose data collection and reporting requirements in the least burdensome way possible.